uclab-potsdam/inflect/README.md

 ## Overview

-This repository contains everything you need to host inflected data stories on a web server.
-By weaving together data stories and inflected visualizations, readers are guided along a data-based narrative.
+This repository contains everything you need to host data stories with inflected visualizations on a web server.

-An inflected data story requires two key components:
+The two key components are:

 - **Markdown** file containing the story's source text
 - **Vega-Lite** specifications for interactive charts